isaacovercast/isaacovercast.github.io/_pages/home.md

 change in the future, specifically in the context of anthropogenic habitat disturbance, biological invasions, and global climate change.
-A unifying object of investigation in my work is the aggregated intraspecific genetic variation within ecological communities1 (the genetic structure or "genetic health") which is critical for conservation and remediation efforts, yet which is poorly understood at this time.
+A unifying object of investigation in my work is the aggregated intraspecific genetic variation within ecological communities (the genetic structure or "genetic health") which is critical for conservation and remediation efforts, yet which is poorly understood at this time.